IRIS service specifications

 Table 1 - Service parameters for the IRIS processor.

-The first two mandatory parameters define the input "Reference" and "Secondary" images from Optical Calibrated Datasets.
-Input for Optical calibrated pre-event single band asset
+The first two mandatory parameters define the input "Reference" and "Secondary" images from Optical or SAR Calibrated Datasets or Results from OPT-Index, BAS, SAR-COIN or STACK services.
+Input for Pre-event single band asset

 Hint